Joshua27/UltimateTicTacToe/readme.md

-Ultimate Tic-Tac-Toe - Android App
+__Ultimate Tic-Tac-Toe - Android App___

-Play the classic or ultimate Tic-Tac-Toe against a computer opponent.
+Play the classic or ultimate Tic-Tac-Toe against a computer opponent with a variable level of difficulty.

 Minimum Sdk-Version: 16